hhandika/segui/website/docs/installation/install_gui.md

 - Windows 10+ (64-bit)

 Download the latest release from [here](https://github.com/hhandika/segui/releases).
+Extract the `segui-Windows-x86_64.zip` file to your desired location.
+Then, run the `segui.exe` file.
+You can also create a shortcut to the file for easier access.